Do you have a local project which will benefit the community? If so, you may be able to apply for funds to make it happen.

 Haringey has devolved prioritising and identifying projects to the Forum.
 We have worked with them to create a funding process for anyone wanting to apply for CIL for Haringey neighbourhood projects.
-The guidelines and applications forms can be downloaded on this page.
+The guidelines and applications forms can be downloaded below.

 If your project is eligible for CIL funding, the next step is to either submit an application form or an expression of interest form.
 See the background and guidance document to decide which approach to take.

-2020 UPDATE: Several projects have now been approved by the Haringey Planning Policy team to go forward into Round 1 CIL Spending this spring/summer (see news blogs about them on right of this page).
-There will be another round of spending after a Council consultation in the summer and we will give you more information on that when we have it.
-In the meantime, you may find it useful to submit a CIL application form to the HNF steering group so we can support you in putting together a successful bid for the next round when it is announced.
+Several projects have been approved by the Haringey Planning Policy team to go forward into Round 1 CIL spending this spring/summer (see news blogs about them on right of this page).
+After council consultation this summer, another round of spending will be announced.
+We’ll update you when we receive further information.
+In the meantime, you may find it useful to submit a CIL application form to the HNF steering group so we can support you in putting together a successful bid for the next round.

 How it works in Camden